Predicates

 practice, besides making your code forward compatible with future Logtalk

-versions, also make the code more clear.
+versions, also makes the code more clear.
 The linter prints warnings when

 these guidelines are not followed (notably, when a predicate is called as